The friendly staff at Stable Vehicle Contracts are here to provide more information about Audi, Volkswagen and Mercedes leasing. We're ready to help!

-The volume Panda range is now based around Fiat's newer three cylinder 70hp 1.0-litre mild hybrid powerplant, which improves fuel efficiency without impeding performance.
-It also ensures a very high standard of driving comfort thanks to a 12-volt 'BSG' 'Belt-integrated Starter Generator', allowing for a quiet, vibration-free restart of the internal combustion engine in Stop&Start mode.
-The engine (which we've already seen in Fiat's alternative citycar, the 500) puts out 92Nm of pulling power and works via a 6-speed manual gearbox integrated with that 'BSG' set-up we just mentioned.
-The 'BSG' system is mounted directly on the engine and is operated by the belt that also drives the auxiliaries.
+The latest 1.0-litre mild hybrid petrol engine has decent pulling power and works via a 6-speed manual gearbox integrated with a 12-volt 'BSG' 'Belt-integrated Starter Generator', allowing for a quiet, vibration-free restart of the internal combustion engine in Stop&Start mode.
 The new system also involves lowering the entire power unit 45mm so the car behaves better on the road thanks to the lower centre of gravity.
-Bear in mind that if you opt for either the standard shape ('Wild') or 'Cross' versions of the top 4x4 derivative, the engine used continues to be the brand's two cylinder 85hp TwinAir petrol unit.
-The 'Cross' version adds an All terrain selector driving mode system and rear differential gear locking that will take you further off the beaten track.
-All Pandas are of course especially at home in a city environment.
-True, the five-speed gearbox could be a little more precise, but you'll appreciate the way this car takes even quite nasty small urban bumps in its stride.
+Elsewhere in the range, the old entry-level 69bhp petrol 1.2-litre petrol unit continues.
+And standard and 'Cross' versions of the top 4x4 derivative persevere with the brand's two cylinder 85hp TwinAir petrol unit.
+Many of this Fiat's underpinnings are shared with those of the brand's other, more fashion-conscious citycar offering, the 500 - which is no bad thing as that car is a pretty fun steer, especially in an urban environment.
+Somewhere this Panda is just as at home.
+True, the five-speed gearbox could be a little more precise, but you'll appreciate the way this car takes even the nastier small urban bumps in its stride.
 And delivers neat little touches like the steering's 'City' mode option to increase the assistance it gives at parking speeds so that you can use the tight 9.3m turning circle more easily.
 Urban-friendly through and through you see.

 |Fiat PANDA HATCHBACK 1.0 Mild Hybrid City Life [Touchscreen/5 Seat] 5dr|